-- You have submitted a completed application along with any requested supporting documentation;
+- The applicant has submitted a Completed Application and any requested supporting documentation; and

-- shall refund any payments made for in-network services provided during the period of provisional credentialing that exceed out-of-network benefits under the insured’s contract with MVP Health Care; and
+- Shall refund any payments made for in network services provided during the period of provisional credentialing that exceed out-of-network benefits under the insured’s contract with MVP; and

-- shall not pursue reimbursement from the insured, except to collect the co-payment or co-insurance that otherwise would have been payable had the insured received services from a participating MVP provider.
+- Shall not pursue reimbursement from the insured, except to collect the copayment or coinsurance that otherwise would have been payable had the insured received services from a participating MVP practitioner.

-Exceptions: Anesthesiologists who want to be designated as Pain Treatment specialists or Hospitalist physicians who also work outside of the inpatient setting must be credentialed.
+Exceptions: Anesthesiologists who want to be designated as Pain Treatment Specialists, as well as Hospitalist physicians, Emergency Department physicians, Anesthesiologists, and Pathologists who work outside of the inpatient setting must be credentialed.

 Demographic Changes for Credentialed Practitioners